 History of Harvest

 A "Lost Boy" Finds His Way:When Greg Laurie attended local baseball games as a kid in Southern California, he had no idea he would later preach to the masses from second base at Angel Stadium of Anaheim.
-Through God's intervention, Laurie overcame a troubled childhood and drug-laced adolescence to become a passionate evangelist and preacher, founding Harvest Christian Fellowship® in Riverside, Calif., one of the largest churches in the U.S.
+Through God's intervention, Laurie overcame a troubled childhood and drug-laced adolescence to become a passionate evangelist and preacher, founding Harvest Christian Fellowship® in Riverside and Irvine, Calif., one of the largest churches in the U.S.

 "Jesus People" and Beyond:At age 17, Laurie became a Christian and gave up drugs and alcohol, joining the Jesus People—hippies who rejected substance abuse for a relationship with Christ.
 He matured in his faith and eventually became the pastor of Harvest Christian Fellowship in Riverside, Calif., and was eager to present the gospel of Jesus Christ to Southern Californians in a non-traditional way.
 In 1990, with little more than personal experience, deep conviction, and great vision, the Harvest Crusades® were born as Laurie, along with Chuck Smith, pastor of Calvary Chapel Costa Mesa, developed a simple strategy for presenting Christ's gospel message in a contemporary format.
-A plan evolved for a casual evening of hip music, authentic worship, and a clear presentation of a biblical message.
+A plan evolved for a casual evening of high energy music, authentic worship, and a clear presentation of a biblical message.

 Reaching a New Generation:At a time when many in the U.S. were questioning the effectiveness and the future of modern crusade evangelism, Laurie and Smith believed that large-scale evangelistic outreach had great potential for a new generation.
 The format would be contemporary and would appeal particularly to youth.